 - 1. Turn off the computer by using the Shut down command. - 2.
 Close the display. - 3.
 Disconnect all external devices connected to the computer. - 4.
 Unplug the power cord from the AC outlet. - 5.
-Insert the SIM card into the SIM card slot, and then press in on the SIM card until it is firmly seated. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section.
+Turn the computer upside down on a flat surface. - Remove the service door and the battery.
+See Removing the battery on page 36. - 7.
+Insert the SIM card into the SIM card slot, and then press in on the SIM card until it is firmly seated. - NOTE: The SIM card in your computer may look slightly different from the illustration in this section. - NOTE: See the image on the battery bay to determine which way the SIM card should be inserted into your computer.